 Taking one of the last flights into the country before Cairo came to a stop, Davidson hitched a ride from the airport with ABC's Christiane Amanpour.
 It was night; there was no traffic and no pedestrians on the streets.
 "Egyptians were afraid to go out," Davidson said.

-But every half mile or so during the six-mile ride to their hotel, they encountered impromptu checkpoints set up by men wielding sticks, bats, and the occasional machete and gun.
+But every half-mile or so during the six-mile ride to their hotel, they encountered impromptu checkpoints set up by men wielding sticks, bats, and the occasional machete or gun.
 The journalists and their translators had to talk their way through each of them.